coraou/Myudacityprojects/README.md

 Suggestions:
 1. The font of the button can change into boldface.
-2. Also swap the order of the ‘next’ and ‘back’ button will be better.
+2. Also swap the order of the ‘next’ and ‘back’ button will make the visualization better.

 Feedback from Claire:
 1. I notice that the visualization makes a comparison between the number of people going with families and that of those who went alone.
 Also it shows the numbers of survivors and victims in different groups.